About arc42

 7.3.
 Network and Connectivity

-The Virtual Machine is configured with a Public IP and specific inbound port rules as required by the project specifications:
+The Virtual Machine is configured with a public IP and specific inbound port rules:

 7.4.
 Deployment Pipeline (CI/CD)

-The system utilizes GitHub Actions for Continuous Deployment (CD).
-The process is triggered automatically when a new release is created or a version tag is pushed.
+The system uses GitHub Actions for continuous delivery.
+The pipeline is triggered automatically when a new release is created or a version tag is pushed to the repository.

 CI/CD Pipeline

-1. Automation: Configuration is stored as YAML files in .github/workflows.
+1. Automation: Workflow configuration is stored as YAML files in .github/workflows.

-2. Artifact Management: Docker images are built and stored in the GitHub Container Registry (GHCR).
+3. Artifact Management: Docker images are pushed to the GitHub Container Registry (GHCR) under the ghcr.io/arquisoft/yovi_en2b-* namespace.

 7.4.1.
 Documentation Deployment

-Following the "Documentation as Code" principle, our arc42 documentation is automatically built and published.
+Following the "Documentation as Code" principle, the arc42 documentation is automatically built and published.

 1. Automation: A dedicated GitHub Action tracks changes in the docs/ directory.

-2. Build Process: The action executes npm install and npm run build to generate the HTML version of this arc42 documentation from the AsciiDoc source files.
+2. Build Process: The action runs npm install and npm run build, generating an HTML version from the AsciiDoc source files using Asciidoctor with diagram support.

-• The build result is pushed to the gh-pages branch of the repository.
+3. Publication: The build artefact is pushed to the gh-pages branch via the gh-pages npm package and served via GitHub Pages.

 8. Cross-cutting Concepts